m86194/tande-presentations/2019-01-28-tips-and-tricks/README.md

 be run from within an IDE or Maven itself.
 Useful for localizing existing data files in the project file system, or the Maven target folder to delegate the clean up process to Maven.

-Works by asking the JVM about the physical location of the byte code used to create the class.
+* `getRequiredPathTowardsRoot(this, "target")` - asks the JVM about the physical location of the byte code used to create the class and then going upwards to the root of the drive.

-* `getRequiredPathTowardsRoot(this, "target")`
-* `getTempFolderUnderPath(path)`
+* `getTempFolderUnderPath(path)` - uses current system time to derive a unique directory name and creates it

 See `FileLogControllerTest`